jennifer-MM/wats1030-intro-to-unix/nix_scavenger_hunt.md

 wats1030-intro-to-unix

 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?
-The results are different becasue "-alh" provides different information-
+The results are different becasue "-alh" provides more detailed information-

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do? 'man -a' displays all the available intro manual pages. 'man -l' will decompress and format the nroff source manual page into a device independent file.
 I don't see where 'man -h' is explained-